 The Pi Alpha Honor Society was organized in 2004 by the Association of Physician Assistant Programs (APAP) for the promotion and recognition of significant academic achievement, leadership, research, community/professional service, and the encouragement of a high standard of character and conduct among physician assistants (PA) students and graduates.

 PAEA is responsible for all activities of the Pi Alpha Honor Society.
-The PA Program determines who is eligible for membership in accordance with Pi Alpha by-laws and submits a list of nominees to the national Pi Alpha Honor Society at least two weeks prior to the chapter’s date of graduation.
+The PA program determines who is eligible for membership in accordance with Pi Alpha bylaws and submits a list of nominees to the national Pi Alpha Honor Society at least 30 days prior to the chapter’s date of graduation.

 Frequently Asked Questions